MichelStath/My_Application/README.md

 **Reports Manager**
 Admin can see an alert report only if
-* more than () Clients have report the exact same Alert
+* more than $a Clients have report the exact same Alert
 * same alerts are reported in one-day period